Significance of Strong Institutions in Governance

 The importance of quality local governance is increasingly being recognized at the national level around the world.
 Local governments and NGOs are being asked to solve more problems, and increasingly complex ones, with a corresponding need for both more formal, more effective institutions.
 If a national government does not wish to impose its own structure on local governance, then local groups and leaders must decide on a good structure that accommodates a range of institutions, each with a particular specialty but each with the interest of the whole society in mind.

 Strong, stable institutions are not an absolute guarantee of great local governance.
 Individuals can abuse power and misuse the trust of the public, regardless of whether the institutions are sound.
+Human beings are subject to the same temptations the world around, so corruption and becoming power mad are constant worries.

 But we emphasize that stable institutions are the very best way to limit one individual's power and prevent misuse of anything from public money to the public trust.
 Also a particular institution, such as a health board, water district, village council, or school board, might become ineffective or become dominated by one selfish individual, so having a variety of institutions, each capable of forming alliances and communities of interest with other institutions, is important to governance in a democracy.